YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 `Value` and `Var` with  similar argument structures: the `Value` constructor's argument is always a guarded type, and the `Var` constructor's first argument is always `int` and second argument is always a `list` of the logic type itself.
-This imlpies that we can extract these common parts for reuse when defining other logic types, by equating them to a new type constructor with one type parameter that abstracts from the guarded types, as follows:
+This imlpies that we can extract these common parts for reuse , by equating them to a new type constructor with one type parameter that abstracts from the guarded types, as follows:
 ```ocaml
 (** A reusable type constructor for defining logic types *)